EyeTrackVR/EyeTrackVR-Docs/vitepress/docs/src/pages/firmware_guide/upload_and_update_firmware.md

 <ImageCard :options="image_settings.upload_firmware_webpage" />

-Click on the select file button, and navigate to your `Openiris/ESP` directory.
+Click on the select file button, and navigate to where you cloned the project and then to the `ESP/` directory.

 Once there, open `.pio\build\your-environment` like so:

+> By default, windows treats files and directories with a dot in front of their name as hidden.
+To change that - [see here](https://support.microsoft.com/en-us/windows/view-hidden-files-and-folders-in-windows-97fbc472-c603-9d90-91d0-1166d1d9f4b5)

 <ImageCard :options="image_settings.upload_firmware_webpage_directory" />